void-spark/SpartaIonStuff/README.md

 Almost all messages sent to the display are sent by the BMS.
 The only exception is the message the motor sends to get the serial number of the display.

+## `04` Mystery message 04
+This message is sent by the BMS to the display and has no payload in request or response.
+This message isn't seen often, and seems to only be sent when the motor has been turned off.
+Maybe some ping, or keepalive?
+Full examples:
+- `[10-c120-04-d3]` - Request from BMS to display.
+- `[10-22c0-04-61]` - Response from display to BMG.

 ## `20` Get serial
 This message is sent by the Motor to the display.